 Remember, you have to get out of your comfort zone and push yourself.
 Challenge yourself and get a buddy to come and workout with you for motivation and competition.
 Go into every workout with a mindset that you won’t tolerate standing still; that you MUST move forward and make progress above and beyond the previous session.
 And don’t hope for it – expect it!

 I believe in training hard with intensity, and that means sometimes training to failure or just short of failure (1 or 2 reps remaining).
 I don’t believe in stopping a set when I have three or four reps left in me.
 Push yourself – but push yourself safely and intelligently (use a spotter where appropriate).

-Every 8-12 weeks, make sure you are testing your strength and adjusting intensity accordingly based on your recovery:
+Every 6 – 8 weeks, make sure you are testing your strength (using amrap or 1RM as mentioned previous tab) and adjusting intensity accordingly based on your recovery:

 Not Recovering (progression is stagnant or negative)

 It may just be that you need to insert a light week (deload) into your training, but if that does not work then you probably need to cut back on the volume systemically to see if you are over fatigued or overreaching in a non-functional manner.
 Alternatively reduce your workout frequency (see next toggle below).
 Consider also it could be that there is a technique/neurological issue that is preventing you from getting stronger, and adding more volume is not the answer.
 It’s a good idea to regularly evaluate your form, either with a coach, or video feedback compared to an example of good form or by some other more objective method.